 This is also a great time to take a washcloth or a wet paper towel and give the whole Keurig a good wipe down.
 The coffee maker, especially in busy settings, can collect a lot of dust over time.
 You don’t want any of that dust mixing with your fresh water or coffee when you’re finished here, so it’s a good idea to give the surface a general cleaning.

-2. Clean all the crevices
+Step 2: Clean all the crevices

 Get a small cleaning brush (a toothbrush works well here), and a pin or paperclip.
 It’s time to give your Keurig a more detailed cleaning for the remaining components.
 While this may seem like an unnecessary step, it’s very important to ensure the purity of your water and the quality of coffee you get from your machine.
 Over time, grit and grime can build up in the crevices of your Keurig, causing clogs and affecting taste.
 Get rid of this detritus to improve durability and performance.